Print

 Steep saffron: In a small bowl, add the saffron threads to 3 tablespoons warm water, let set 10 minutes to steep.
 If using turmeric, skip this step and add turmeric with the other spices.

 Saute: Heat olive oil/broth over medium heat in a large wide flat-bottomed pan or paella pan (a dutch oven or large pot would also suffice).
 Add onions and bell peppers, cook until tender, about 5 minutes.
-Add garlic, green beans, tomatoes, smoked paprika, red pepper flakes and bay leaves, cook another 3 minutes stirring frequently.
-For softer veggies, cook another 7 minutes or so, totaling 10 minutes after adding the latter ingredients.
+Add garlicgreen beanstomatoessmoked paprikared pepper flakes, and bay leaves, cook another 3 minutes, stirring frequently.
+For softer veggies, cook for another 7 minutes or so, for a total of 10 minutes after adding the latter ingredients.

-Boil + simmer: Bring to a boil, reduce heat to medium or medium-low and cook at a continuous gentle boil, uncovered, for 15 minutes.
+Boil + simmer: Bring to a boil, reduce heat to medium or medium-low, and simmer, uncovered, for 15 minutes.
 Do not stir the rice.
-If using a large paella pan (15 inches or so) you’ll want to rotate the pan over the burner every so often to help cook the rice evenly.
+If using a large paella pan (15 inches or so), you’ll want to rotate it over the burner every so often to help the rice cook evenly.
 Stay in the kitchen and clean up so you’re right there to adjust the pan when needed.
 If liquids seem to boil off too quickly, add a little extra warm water/broth.

-Cover to steam: Turn off heat and cover for 10 minutes with a kitchen towel or other cover of choice.
-This will allow the rice to absorb any remaining liquid as well as steam the peas and warm the artichoke hearts and any other optional ingredients added as noted below.
+Cover to steam: Turn off the heat and cover with a kitchen towel or other cover of choice for 10 minutes.
+This will allow the rice to absorb any remaining liquid, steam the peas, and warm the artichoke hearts and any other optional ingredients, as noted below.
 Once done, lightly fluff the rice and serve.
 Discard bay leaves before eating.
-Season with salt, pepper or more paprika to taste.
+Season with salt, pepper, or more paprika to taste.

 Serve: Garnish with chopped parsley.
 Pairs perfectly with a side of leafy greens and a big squeeze of lemon over top.
 Enjoy straight from the pan or serve in individual bowls.